hydrogen-dev/raindrop-ui-web/README.md

 # Client-Side Raindrop UI - Web

 This UI demo is an example implementation of the Client-Side Raindrop Authentication protocol.
+For a walkthrough of this process, see our [implementation guide](https://medium.com/hydrogen-api/client-side-raindrop-an-implementation-guide-4e61c84e9dda).

 ## Initial Setup